sebastianKrajnak/FLP/README.md

 * Text.Parsec Haskell library (if not installed)

 ## Build
-To build the project use terminal command `make`, project is compiled using `ghc` compiler with option `-Wall` and creates `flp21-fun` executable file.
+To build the project use `make` command, project is compiled using `ghc` compiler with option `-Wall` and creates `flp21-fun` executable file.

 ## Running the project
 After building the project, as per section above, it can be run using :